 The speed, coupled with a low rip, forces the tackle’s hand position to be out of place, which allows the edge rush to leverage himself upfield.
 The defensive player will then rip underneath the offensive player with their inside arm to win with leverage.

-The key to winning on the speed rip is to time the snap up perfectly.
+The key to winning on the speed rip is to time the snap perfectly.
 This allows defenders to get an extra step on the blockers to increase their chances of getting a sack.

 Speed Chop